 The user must select a motor starter and overcurrent protection suitable for this motor and its application.
 Consult motor starter application data as well as the National Electric Code and/or applicable local codes.
-Special motors for use by United States Government including special specifications, master plans, etc. refer to the applicable remove blocking before operating the motor.
-If motor is to be reshipped alone or installed to another piece of equipment, master plans and specifications involved the shaft block must be installed to prevent axial movement On motors received from the factory with the shaft blocked, lectric
+Special motors for use by United States Government including special specifications, master plans, etc. refer to the applicable master plans and specifications involved the shaft block must be installed to prevent axial movement reshipped alone or installed to another piece of equipment remove blocking before operating the motor.
+If motor is to be On motors received from the factory with the shaft blocked, lectric